Innovative Branding Strategies · · 52 min read

 Always: Like a Girl Campaign That Empowers Women

-Launched in 2014, Always' '#LikeAGirl' initiative aimed to 'like a girl' from a derogatory term into a powerful statement of strength.
-This initiative highlights the experiences of young girls and women confidently showcasing their abilities, sparking vital discussions about and self-worth.
+Launched in 2014, Always' '#LikeAGirl' initiative aimed to transform 'like a girl' from a derogatory term into a powerful statement of strength.
+This initiative highlights the experiences of young girls and women confidently showcasing their abilities, sparking vital discussions about empowerment and self-worth.

 It's essential to recognize how this empowering narrative resonates deeply with audiences and reinforces Always' commitment to supporting women and girls.
 The initiative achieved remarkable success, generating over 4.4 billion media impressions and elevating positive sentiment to 96% within just three months.
 It was even recognized as the number two viral video globally, a testament to its profound impact and reach.